 Background: Clostridium difficile, a Gram-positive, anaerobic bacterium is the leading single cause of nosocomial infections in the United States.
 A major risk factor for C. difficile infection (CDI) is prior exposure to antibiotics.
 Antibiotics increase susceptibility to CDI by altering the membership of the microbial community enabling colonization.

 The importance of the gut microbiota in providing protection from CDI is underscored by the reported 80-90% success rate of fecal microbial transplants in treating recurrent infection.
 Adaptive immunity, specifically humoral immunity, is also sufficient to provide protection from both acute and recurrent CDI.
 However the role of the adaptive immune system in modulating C. difficile colonization has yet to be resolved.
-In this study we sought to determine if adaptive immunity plays a role in decreasing C. difficile colonization
+In this study we sought to determine if adaptive immunity plays a role in decreasing C. difficile colonization.

 Results: Using murine models of CDI, we found that adaptive immunity is dispensable for clearance of C. difficile.
 Furthermore, the indigenous microbial community membership before either antibiotic administration or infection can be used to predict which animal will clear the infection.